Mary Somerville: Early life and education

-In the autumn of 1797 her father was caught up in a mutiny while serving as flag-captain under Admiral Duncan on HMS Venerable.
-Despite the mutiny the Battle of Camperdown was won by the British.
+In the autumn of 1797, her father was caught up in a mutiny while serving as flag-captain under Admiral Duncan on HMS Venerable.
+Despite the mutiny, the Battle of Camperdown was won by the British.
 Her father was knighted and made Colonel of Marines.
 Her eldest brother died at the age of 21 in Calcutta while serving in the East India Company's military service.
 The family had hoped he would make a sufficient fortune in a few years to enable him to return home.

 Marriage and studies

-In 1804 Somerville met her first husband, Lieutenant Samuel Greig.
-A distant cousin and son of Admiral Samuel Greig, he was commissioner of the Russian navy and Russian consul for Britain.
+In 1804, Somerville met her first husband, Lieutenant Samuel Greig.
+Her distant cousin, a son of Admiral Samuel Greig, he was commissioner of the Russian navy and Russian consul for Britain.
 They married and had two children, one of whom, Woronzow Greig, would become a barrister and scientist.
 They lived in London, but it was not a happy time for Somerville.
 Her husband did not think much of women's intellectual capacity.
 Indeed, Greig "possessed in full the prejudice against learned women which was common at that time."
 Instead, Somerville took lessons in French, which was considered more appropriate.
 When her husband died in 1807 she was still nursing their youngest child and she returned to Scotland.

 Her inheritance from Greig gave her the freedom to pursue intellectual interests.
-By that time she had studied plane and spherical trigonometry, conic sections and James Ferguson's Astronomy.
+By that time, she had studied plane and spherical trigonometry, conic sections and James Ferguson's Astronomy.
 Somerville also read Isaac Newton's Principia.
 John Playfair, professor of natural philosophy at University of Edinburgh, encouraged her studies and through him she began a correspondence with William Wallace, with whom she discussed mathematical problems.

 Somerville began solving mathematical problems posed in the mathematical journal of the Military College at Marlow and eventually made a name for herself after solving a diophantine problem, for which she was awarded a silver medal in 1811.
 Somerville published five solutions in Volumes 3 and 4 of the Mathematical Repository under the pseudonym 'A Lady'.
 Two of her solutions demonstrated her early adoption of differential calculus—her contribution to the circulation and visibility of calculus in early 19th-century Britain.

 Wallace suggested that she study the writings of French mathematician Pierre-Simon Laplace, which summarised the theory of gravity and collected the mathematical results established in the 50 years since Principia had been published.
 Somerville said that studying Laplace's work gave her the confidence to persevere in her mathematical studies.
 She extended her studies to astronomy, chemistry, geography, microscopy, electricity and magnetism.
 At the age of 33 she bought herself a library of scientific books.
 These included Louis-Benjamin Francœur's Elements of Mechanics, Sylvestre François Lacroix' Algebra and Calculus Treatise, Jean-Baptiste Biot's Analytical Geometry and Astronomy, Siméon Denis Poisson's Treatise on Mechanics, Joseph-Louis Lagrange's Theory of Analytical Functions, Leonhard Euler's Elements of Algebra and Isoperimetrical Problems, Alexis Clairaut's Figure of the Earth, Gaspard Monge's Application of Analysis to Geometry, and François Callet's Logarithmus.